wp-blocks/cf7-antispam/readme.txt

 Flamingo also is integrated with CF7 Antispam and when you mark an email as spam (or ham) the intelligent algorithm learns again!

 == Privacy Notices ==
+CF7 Antispam only process the ip but doesn't store any personal data, but anyway it creates a dictionary of spam and ham words in the wordpress database.
+This database may contain words that are in the e-mail message, so can contain also personal data.
+The purpose of this word collecting is to build a dictionary used for the spam detection.

 == Installation ==
 1. Upload the entire `contact-form-7-antispam` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress, you MUST have Contact Form 7 installed and enabled.
 3. Setup advanced settings in Contact Form 7 in the same way you do for flamingo, but add also 'flamingo_message: "[your-message]"' - reference https://contactform7.com/save-submitted-messages-with-flamingo/
 4. You can tune the options of this plugin, check the page "Antispam" under the Contact Form 7 menu

+== Support==
+Community support via the [support forums](https://wordpress.org/support/plugin/contact-form-7-antispam/) on wordpress.org Open an issue on [GitHub](https://github.com/erikyo/contact-form-7-antispam)

 == Upgrade Notice ==